near/NEPs/specs/Standards/Storage.md

    [2350000000000000000000 / 10^24](https://www.wolframalpha.com/input/?i=2350000000000000000000+%2F+10%5E24) (yocto) = 0.00235 Ⓝ

 3. Alice deposits the proper amount in a transaction by calling `mochi::storage_deposit` with the attached deposit of '0.00235'.

-   Using NEAR CLI this command would be:
+Using NEAR CLI:

        near call mochi storage_deposit '' --accountId alice --amount 0.00235

    The result:

        {
          total: '2350000000000000000000',